isabella232/asset-compute.en/help/api.md

 Most clients are likely inclined to retry the exact same request with [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) on any error *except* configuration issues such as 401 or 403, or invalid requests like 400.
 Apart from regular rate limiting via 429 responses, a temporary service outage or limitation might result in 5xx errors.
 It would then be advisable to retry after a period of time.

 All JSON responses (if present) include the `requestId` which is the same value as the `X-Request-Id` header.
 It is recommended to read from the header, since it is always present.
-The `requestId` is also returned in all I/O events related to processing requests as `requestId`.
+The `requestId` is also returned in all events related to processing requests as `requestId`.
 Clients must not make any assumption about the format of this string, it is an opaque string identifier.

-For backwards compatibility with the beta API, an `activationId` is returned.
-It is deprecated and will be removed in the future.
-New clients instead use `requestId`/`X-Request-Id`.

 ## Rendition instructions {#rendition-instructions}